visual-framework/vf-core/components/vf-form__checkbox/README.md

 ## About

-Checkboxes can be used when a site visitor to select one or more options in a form.
+An input that shows the site visitor if the option is selected or not.

 ## Usage

+Checkboxes can be used when a site visitor to select one or more options from a list in a form.

 ### When to use the checkbox

 ### When not to use the checkbox

 Do not use the `vf-checkbox` when you need a site visitor to only pick one option from the available selection.
 For this use case you should use the <a href="vf-form__radio/">vf-radio button</a> component.

 ### Implementation